social-streets/the-slice/site-template/src/data/articles/bow-station-history.md

 tags:
   - "features"
 featuredImage: "/images/Bow-Station-1920s.jpg"
+author: "francesca-lister-fell"
+excerpt: "Have you heard of the grand Bow Station before?
+Considered to be the 'St Pancras' of its time, this fascinating building was far more than just a transport hub."
 ---

 Little remains of the grand Bow Station on Bow Road that operated from 1850 to 1944, although you’ve probably walked past it many times before.
 We took a look at the fascinating, and empowering, history of Bow’s ‘St Pancras’.